laurestine/laurestine.github.io/index.md

 - The language of mathematicians.
 - Exposition and outreach.

-I also like to crochet and to dance, and I am learning to bake and to play the ukulele.

 # This Website

 This website is currently under construction.
 It was last updated on June 12th, 2022.
 When I have completed it, it will show my academic interests and experience, as well as random things with which I have amused myself.
 Stay tuned!